menandmice/micetro_docs/guides/user-manual/networks.rst

 1. On the **IPAM** page, select the network you want to allocate from.

-2. Select :guilabel:`Allocate subranges` on either the :guilabel:`Action` or the row :guilabel:`...` menu.
+2. Select :guilabel:`Allocate subranges` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 3. Configure the new subranges.
 If you select fewer subnets than fit within the network, you can set the offset from where to start the allocation.
 Click :guilabel:`Next` when you finish configuring.